Tannerpalin/pullRequestPractice/README.md

 3. After you are done adding files, type `git commit -m "insert helpful message here."` to save these updates as a commit.

-4. Now we may push to the remote repository through:
+4. Now we may push to the remote repository through: `git push -u origin branchName`